 This is a scenario that most commonly happens if someone starts a new public service job after a period of unemployment.
 Your payment can stay at zero dollars per month until it is time to re-certify your income.
-At that point your new IBR/PAYE payment will be calculated based upon your most recent tax return.
+At that point, the government calculates your new payment based on your most recent tax return.

-The zero dollar payment scenario can also happen if you work in public service, but your income is less than 150% of the federal poverty level.
+The zero-dollar payment scenario can also happen if you work in public service.
+For this to happen, your income must be less than 150% of the federal poverty level.

 Absolutely.
-All that matters is working you way towards the 120 certified payments.
-When the new REPAYE plan comes out, as long as it is eligible, you can change plans without losing any time towards forgiveness.
+All that matters is working your way towards the 120 certified payments.
+If you started repayment on IBR and then switched to the REPAYE plan, all of the payments should be eligible.
 Similarly, if you make a great deal of money one year and lose your IBR eligibility, you can sign up for the standard 10-year repayment plan, and then get back on IBR if your income drops again.

-That all being said, if you do change repayment plans, get your payments certified within a few months of starting the new plan.
+If you do change repayment plans, certify your payments within a few months of starting the new plan.
 You don’t want to miss out on a year or more towards forgiveness because of a clerical error.

-Normally when you pay off student loans you want to pay them off as fast as possible because you are in a constant battle with daily interest.
+Typically when you pay off student loans, you want to pay them off as fast as possible because you are in a constant battle with daily interest.
 When you are chasing after forgiveness, you want to pay as little as possible each month with the goal being to have as much forgiven as possible.

-It is the big question, but there is no way to know the answer for sure.
+It is a big question, but there is no way to know the answer for sure.
 However, we do know the following:

-- Congress would have to pass a law and have it signed by the President in order to eliminate the Public Service Student Loan Forgiveness Program.
+• Congress would have to pass a law and have it signed by the President to eliminate the Public Service Student Loan Forgiveness Program.

 The only thing that borrowers can do at this point to ensure that Public Service Forgiveness sticks around is to vote for candidates who won’t change it.

-Putting a limit on forgiveness is by no means inevitable, but it is a possibly that borrowers should keep an eye on, and when necessary, speak out against.
+Putting a limit on forgiveness is by no means inevitable.
+However, it is a possibility that borrowers should monitor.